Mykola Pavlov: Playing career

 Pavlov began his playing career in 1972, playing for "Spartak Brest", (later renamed "Bug Brest", now FC Dinamo Brest) in the Belarusian SSR.
 The club played in the old Soviet Second League.
 After three years there he moved to Krylia Sovetov, a club in the Soviet Top League.
 Four seasons and three years later, in 1979 he moved back to Belarusian SSR to play for their best team in the Soviet Top League, Dinamo Minsk.
-Another 3 years later, in 1982 he was on the move again, this time back to Ukraine to play in Odessa for Chernomorets Odessa.
+Another 3 years later, in 1982 he was on the move again, this time back to Ukraine to play in Odesa for Chernomorets Odesa.
 The following season he moved to Dnipro Dnipropetrovsk.
 His two seasons there were the most successful of his career.
 He became the USSR champion in 1983, and won the bronze medal the following year (1984).

 International career

 Pavlov was capped once for the USSR.
 He played in a 2–1 friendly loss against West Germany, on 28 March 1984 in Hanover.